 Is the wood conditioner necessary?

-To answer the question from this test, yes a wood conditioner is necessary when applying stain to a soft, porous wood such as pine.
+To answer our question, yes, a wood conditioner is necessary when applying stain to a soft, porous wood such as pine.

 SIDE NOTE: Some types of stain do not require the step of applying a wood conditioner because it is already in the stain.

-If you want a smoother consistent stain (not blotchy) in your finished piece, I would recommend using some type of wood conditioner whether its already in the stain, a pre-stain from the manufacturer or homemade, or water.
+If you want a smoother, more consistent stain (not blotchy) in your finished piece, I would recommend using some type of wood conditioner, whether it’s already in the stain, a pre-stain from the manufacturer or homemade, or water.